 - Step 1: Check if the old and new brake shoes are identical to ensure fit.

-- Step 2: Starting with the springs, remove the components on the brake shoe set you pulled and place them on the new brake pads.
+- Step 2: Starting with the springs, remove the components (see video link above).

 How Long Do Brake Shoes Last?